 You 100% absolutely, positively need to eat lots of fiber.
 Fiber is good for all of our bodies, but especially yours!
 Fiber is healthy for most people, but when you have excess estrogens running around your body sending signals to "store fat," fiber comes in and attaches itself to those estrogens and pulls them out through elimination.

 The 6-week meal plan will keep you on track with fiber for breakfast, lunch and dinner.
 Get the plan today.

 Here are a couple of other areas of focus.

 - High fiber fruits and veggies: Fiber helps to move hormones, especially excess estrogen, out of our body.
 Fiber also helps to keep us feeling fuller longer, and helps to increase beneficial bacteria in our gut!

-- Low fat dairy: While not all body types need to avoid high fat dairy, you do.
-Keep dairy low fat, but don’t overdo it.
-Aim for a low fat plain yogurt with some fresh berries and cinnamon a couple times a week as opposed to a high fat cheese or bowl of ice cream.
+- Low-fat dairy: While not all body types need to avoid high-fat dairy, you do.
+Keep dairy low fat, but don't overdo it.
+Aim for a low-fat plain yogurt with some fresh berries and cinnamon a couple of times a week as opposed to a high-fat cheese or bowl of ice cream.

 - So no to spicy: Spicy foods tend to turn "on" the hormones responsible for fat storage through the hips and thighs, so curb a super spicy salsa or hot sauce for a milder counterpart.

 As I mentioned above, some foods turn on the hormones that make Pears store fat where they do.
 It's important to avoid these foods.
 The list is pretty simply but may contain foods you love or have formed a habit in eating.